CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Setup

-Images in BBBC006 \cite{bbbc006} were captured by one 384-well microplate containing stained U2OS cells.
-Two fields of view are selected for each well to obtain images.
-There are two images for each field of view: one Hoechst image and one phalloidin image.
-Accordingly, BBBC006 contains 1,536 images from 768 fields of view.
-In our experiments, we randomly divide the dataset into training, validation, and testing sets, which contains 924, 306, and 306 images, respectively.
+BBBC006v1\cite{bbbc006} comprises 768 images of $696\times520$ pixels.
+It contains U2OS cells stained with Hoechst 33342 markers.
+In our experiments, we randomly divide the dataset into training, validation, and testing subsets, which contain 462, 153, and 153 images, respectively.